iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

-This new function is *generic* in the sense that, for every property `P` of a certain kind, if `f₀` has it, then so does every function `f : ℕ → X` from the base universe.
+This new function is *generic* in the sense that, for every property `P` of a certain kind, if `f₀` has it, then so does every function `f : ℕ → X` from the base universe (and indeed even every function `ℕ → X` in any forcing extension).

 ## Approximating by finite lists